 Academic year 2013-14

 Subject 21976 - English for Education and

 Social Work

-Group Group 3, 2S, GPED, GRLA
+Group Group 50, 1S, On line, GEDS,

+GRLA

-Teaching guide В
+Teaching guide D

 Language English

-Distance education work activities

-Modality Name Description

-Group or individu self-study nal Distance Education Activities Individual self-study or group tasks will be implemented in Campus Extens every week to encourage students' practice.
-These tasks will be related to the field of Education and Social work, as well as General English.
-Besides, extra learning activities will be proposed for Fast-Finisher students, and for Remedial Work, by means of weekly exercises and online tests, in order to reach the proficiency in English language established by the subject and the Degree.

 Specific risks and protective measures

 The learning activities of this course do not entail specific health or safety risks for the students and therefore no special protective measures are needed.

 Workload estimate

 At the beginning of the semester the subject schedule will be available to students through the UIBdigital platform.
 The schedule will at least include the dates of the official exam.
-In addition, the lecturer shall inform students about the dates in order to sit other papers (Writing and Speaking), and deadlines to hand-in portfolio activities in Campus Extens platform.
+In addition, the lecturer shall inform students about the dates in order to sit other papers (Writing and Speaking), and deadlines to handin portfolio activities in Campus Extens platform.

 Modality Name Hours ECTS %

-In-class work activities 1 77.5 3.1 51.67
+In-class work activities 10 0.4 6.67

-Theory classes Academic language theory 32 1.28 21.33

-Practical classes Practice 32 1.28 21.33

-Assessment Large group assessment 3.5 0.14 2.33

-Assessment Portfolio activities assessment 3 0.12 2
+Assessment Final exam 3 0.12 2

 Assessment Speaking Paper 6 0.24 4

 Assessment Writing Paper 1 0.04 0.67

-Distance education work activities 72.5 2.9 48.33
+Distance education work activities 140 5.6 93.33

+Individual self-study Campus Extens - Online Lectures 42 1.68 28

+Individual self-study Portfolio activities assessment 3 0.12 2

+Group or individual self-study Campus Extens - Online seminars 45 1.8 30

-Group or individual self-study Distance Education Activities 72.5 2.9 48.33
+Group or individual self-study Distance Education Activities 50 2 33.33

 Total 150 6 100

 At the beginning of the semester a schedule of the subject will be made available to students through the UIBdigital platform.
 The schedule shall at least include the dates when the continuing assessment tests will be conducted and the hand-in dates for the assignments.
-In addition, the lecturer shall inform students as to
+In addition, the lecturer shall inform students as to whether the subject work plan will be carried out through the schedule or through another way included in the Campus Extens platform.

+Student learning assessment

+Students will be assessed according to their performance in the following papers:

+- A final exam (50%) consisting on Use of English, Vocabulary, Listening and Reading Comprehension to be held on the official date set by each Faculty.

+- A Writing paper (20%) evaluating the student's ability to write coherently in General English (level B2) and English-Specific tasks for Education and Social Work.
+This paper will take place on a different date to be announced at the beginning of the semester on Campus Extens.

+- A Speaking paper (20%) evaluating the student's ability to communicate coherently in General English (level B2) and English-Specific tasks for Education and Social Work.
+This paper will take place on a different date to be announced at the beginning of the semester on Campus Extens.

+- Portfolio activities and in-class participation (10%).